DevEmperor/WristAssist/README.md

 The app is overall very self-explanatory, but there are a few things to keep in mind:

 - Before the first use, an API key must be set in the settings.
+There are two options for this:
-  You can **get an API key for one month for free from [OpenAI](https://platform.openai.com/)**, after that you have to specify a credit card, because the usage costs a little money (< 1$).
+  1. You can get an API key for one month for free from [OpenAI](https://platform.openai.com/), after that you have to specify a credit card, because the usage costs a little money (< 1$).
+  2. You can visit [this community project](https://github.com/PawanOsman/ChatGPT#use-our-hosted-api-reverse-proxy) and get a free API key to this API proxy.
+If you choose this option, you will have to change the API host in the settings.
 - After the first request in a chat, a Save-button appears, which saves the entire chat (including future ones).
 - With a touch on a saved chat, a new interface appears to change the title or delete it.
 - If you click on the About activity, you'll find the total cost of all your requests.
 A long press on this label resets it.